wstucco/proxy-router/README.md

 # proxy-router

-A lightweight local proxy (`localhost:1337`) that forwards connections to an upstream proxy or goes direct, based on configurable rules evaluated per-request.
+A lightweight local proxy (`localhost:1337`) that forwards connections to an upstream proxy or goes direct, based on configurable locations evaluated per-request.

 ## Changelog